yogthos/Selmer/README.md

 #### include

-This tag is only available for `render-file` since `render` function only operates on a template consisting of a single string.

-replaces itself with the contents of the referenced template
+Replaces itself with the contents of the referenced template

 `{% include "path/to/comments.html" %}`